aalto-trafficsense/regular-routes-server/pyfiles/prediction/README.md

 Low Hanging Fruit (ordered approximately by easyness and importance)

-- [x] Add function to build model for all [active] users
+- [x] Add function to build model for all active users (at least 5000 records and 3 days)
+- [x] Build multiple models and supply multiple predictions (1-min, 5-min, 30-min destinations)
-- [x] Improve/add more information (time of prediction, prediction confidence, etc.) in the geojson string return from `predict`.
+- [x] Add more information (time of prediction, prediction confidence, etc.) to the geojson prediction string
-- [x] Output different forms of predictions (e.g., 5-min, 20-min destination, minute-by-minute route prediction as in the demo)
-- [x] Fade out nodes over time (i.e., remove non-regular routes, use the last 2 weeks of data)
+- [x] Fade out nodes over time (remove non-regular routes): use only the last 2 weeks worth of data available
 - [ ] Move to real server
 - [ ] Use `user_id` instead of `device id` throughout
-- [ ] Use 'crowd nodes' instead of personal nodes
+- [ ] Use **crowd nodes** instead of personal nodes
+- [ ] Use the travel *mode* in the input (as a predictive feature)
 - [ ] Analysis of a decision tree model used in prediction, to see how the model is being created from the features
+- [ ] Improvement of the engineered/recurrent features in `FF.py` (see previous point)
 - [ ] Try different clustering methods, or try using the waypoints as clusters
-- [ ] Improvement of the engineered/recurrent features in `FF.py`
-- [ ] Use the travel *mode* in the input
+- [ ] Crowd prediction: display it along side ordinary predictions

+Long Term (paper material)

-- [ ] Use travel *mode* in the _output_, and visualize it with a different colour
+- [ ] Use travel *mode* in the _output_ (i.e., predict it), and visualize it with a different colour
-- [ ] Crowd prediction: display it along side ordinar predictions

-Long Term (paper material!)
+- [ ] Refactor everything for a more scalable solution (not remaking the location table from scratch each night, not loading models from disk each time predictions are needed, update models incrementally instead of rebuilding, etc.)
 - [ ] Study how to measure prediction quantitively
 - [ ] Using the just-above-mentioned study, evaluate the value of different features wrt their predictive power